Teen dies after falling from Florida amusement park ride

+It is not yet known how the teen fell from the ride, but it does not appear that any other riders were injured.
+Mina said deputies are investigating whether Tyre’s death was an accident, describing the incident as a “terrible tragedy.”

+Any potential safety issues will be investigated by the Florida Department of Agriculture and Consumer Services.

-The ride, which opened in December, has been closed indefinitely during the police investigation, and its sister ride, the Orlando Slingshot, has been closed temporarily out of respect for the boy’s family, said John Stine, a spokesperson for the Slingshot Group, which owns the two rides.
+The Orlando Free Fall ride, which opened in December, has been closed indefinitely during the investigation, and its sister ride, the Orlando Slingshot, has been closed temporarily out of respect for the teenager’s family, said John Stine, a spokesperson for the Slingshot Group, which owns and operates the rides.

 “We are devastated,” Stine told The Washington Post.
 “Our heart goes out to the family of this young man.”

-Stine said it is not known how the boy, who has not been publicly identified, fell from the ride but that no other riders were injured.

-Witnesses told FOX 35 Orlando that they saw the boy fall from the ride and then watched his parents panic.
+Witnesses told FOX 35 Orlando that they saw the teen fall from the ride and then watched his parents panic.

 “At first we thought it was a piece of the ride or whatever until we got a little closer, and it was a person laying on the ground,” Montrey Williams told the news station about the incident.
 “Everyone was just panicking and screaming.”

-Officials with the Orange County Sheriff’s Office said that the boy’s death investigation is in the “very early stages.”
+Officials with the Orange County Sheriff’s Office said that the teen’s death investigation is in the “very early stages.”
 No further information is available at this time, police said.

 Colorado theme park was warned about ride’s seat belt problems years before 6-year-old’s death, lawsuit says